brenthompson2/JUCE-Summer-Project/README.md

 		- Everything being outdated and nothing working is annoying me
 		- Tracking down all of these SDKs and Dependencies is a struggle
 	3) Can't turn Basic Visual Studio Project into WLD-OL example plugin project
-		- All of the content in the files are radically different
+		- All of the content in those files is totally different
-		- The folders are totally different and have different files
+		- The folder / file structure is totally different
 	4) EVERYTHING is old and outdated

 - Why I Originally Chose WDL-OL ---
 	1) It relies heavily on just code and very little on virtual hardware or pre-coded modules.
+		- So does JUCE
 	2) It involves using Microsoft Visual Studio, which is software that I need to start getting acquanted with.
+		- So does JUCE
 	3) There is an in depth tutorial for the method online at http://www.martin-finke.de/blog/articles/audio-plugins-001-introduction/
+		- JUCE has a lot more than just 1 tutorial

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------